The Power of Voice

 Because voice is authenticity.
 When writers question their voice, they’re often asking, Am I being me? or Am I being true to me?
 A particularly resonant question during times when we’re confronted with so much inauthenticity.
 People who write and talk about writing often tell writers to write what they know.
 And there’s a reason for that.
 There’s truth and authenticity in what you know, after all.
 And those writers who feel at ease with voice are usually writing from a place of truth.

 So how do you find your truth, or your voice, if you’re looking for it?
 The answer to this question lies in feeling into your writing and paying attention to when you’re in the groove.
-Do you recognize the difference between writing that feels effortless and writing that feels forced?
+Do you recognize the difference between tramadol 100mg online writing that feels effortless and writing that feels forced?
 Do you sometimes get lost in the flow of your writing and experience a connection to what you’re doing that feels like faith or grace or even just spaciousness?

 Writing is in fact a sacred act, one that requires much more giving over of yourself to your prospective reader than most people imagine when they decide they want to write.
 It requires presence.
 It requires authenticity and integrity and desire.
 Whether you’re writing memoir or self-help or fiction, writing with authenticity is a discipline that can be elusive, perhaps only attainable in certain moments on certain days for certain little periods of time.